Moo and Charlie learning how to walk on a leash with distractions.

 Rocky, 7 month old Britney Spaniel teaching him to walk, exercise on Longline.
 I love hunting dogs, most have super high energy(prey drive), and are very good natured, and quick learners.
 Rocky is adorable!
 Their energy needs to be channeled though.

 Piper, fun, smart, athletic, loving the longline training for more freedom!
+We are working on total recall with Ecollar training.

 Millie, 4 year old boxer, with so much enthusiasm.
 We are teaching her calmness in the house with no jumping!